vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Altekar, Anant Sadashiv

-1954 Catalogue of the Gupta Gold Coins in the Bayana HoarḍBombay.
+1954 Catalogue of the Gupta Gold Coins in the Bayana Hoard.
+Bombay.

 Altekar, A.S. & R.C.
 Majumdar (eds.)

 1960 The Vākāt.aka–Gupta Age. (circa 200–550 A.D.).
-Bharatiya Itihas ParishaḍNew History of the Indian People Vol. 6.
+Bharatiya Itihas Parishad.
+New History of the Indian People Vol. 6.

 Amarasim. ha